JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 }

 #### Rationale
 - Appending pre-release identifiers lets consumers know software isn't production-ready.
 Also, it lets consumers know software has attained some stability (relative to the initial development phase).
-- Incrementing only pre-release identifiers is simple, and so, convenient for quick iterations.
+- Incrementing only pre-release identifiers is simple, and so convenient for quick iterations.
 Also, doing so does not compromise on an ordered history.

 ### Notes
 Semver's definition of this phase has ambiguities.
 For one, this phase isn't well-demarcated from the initial development phase.
 After all, in the initial development phase, software is technically working toward a release.
 Also, this phase's sub-phases (alpha, beta, release candidate) aren't defined.

 The lack of standardization has caused trouble.
 In [Angular 2+](https://angular.io/)'s early days, release candidate versions received many breaking changes.
 This caused a [backlash](https://www.reddit.com/r/Angular2/comments/4x23ae/eli5_why_are_new_featuresmajor_changes_being/) from developers expecting stable public APIs.

 It's a good idea to **define** and **articulate** initial development/pre-release phase rules.
 Here at Jering, these are ours:

 We demarcate the initial development and pre-release phases using the following marker:
-- A piece of our software is in the pre-release phase once we lock its features.
+- A piece of our software is in the pre-release phase once we **fix the set of features (lock features) for its upcoming release**.
 Apart from being a marker, we find that locking features helps us complete projects.

 We use the following definitions for this phase's sub-phases.
 A piece of our software is in the:
-- Alpha sub-phase while its features are incomplete and its architecture hasn't stabilized.
+- Alpha sub-phase while its **features are incomplete** and its **architecture hasn't stabilized**.
-- Beta sub-phase when it's past alpha, but still needs rigorous testing and optimizing.
+- Beta sub-phase when it's past alpha, but still **needs rigorous testing and optimizing**.

 We do not use the release candidate pre-release phase.

 Software development can be hard to predict.
 As a result, it isn't always possible to stick to these rules.
 Nonetheless, they help set expectations for consumers of our software.

 ## Maintenance Phase

 ### Description
 A piece of software is in this phase when it's production-ready.
 It likely has consumers in production, so [backward compatibility](#backward-compatible) matters.
 [Version](#version)s in this phase are [release](#release)s.

 ### Semver in this Phase
 #### Rules
-Semver specifies that [version number](#version-number)s in this phase should be of the form `major.minor.patch`, with `major` larger than 0.
+Semver specifies that [version number](#version-number)s in this phase should be of the form `major.minor.patch`. `major` must be larger than 0.
 E.g., `1.0.0` or `6.7.2`.
 During this phase, increment version numbers according to the following rules:
-- If a version adds only backward compatible bug fixes, increment [patch version](#patch-version).
+- If a version adds only backward compatible **bug fixes**, increment [patch version](#patch-version).
-- If a version adds only backward compatible changes and at least one of them isn't a bug fix, increment [minor version](#minor-version) and set patch version to 0.
+- If a version adds only backward compatible **changes** and at least one of them **isn't a bug fix**, increment [minor version](#minor-version) and set patch version to 0.
 - If a version makes **any** backward incompatible changes, increment [major version](#major-version) and set both minor and patch version to 0.

 In short, if a version: